Ending Single-Use Plastics

 How you can help save our oceans from plastic pollution

 Join Oceana to End the Plastics Problem and Save the Oceans

-Solving the plastics problem in our oceans will ultimately take concerted action from companies, governments and ocean advocates like you.
+Solving the plastics problem in our oceans will ultimately take concerted action from companies, governments and advocates like you.

-At all levels, need to enact smart legislation and regulations that limit or eliminate single-use plastics and ensure they don’t end up in our oceans.
+At all levels, governments need to enact smart legislation and regulations that limit or eliminate single-use plastics and ensure they don’t end up in our oceans.

-Like you have the most important role of all.
+Consumers have the most important role of all.
 Make your voice heard, and lead by example.

 Vote through the ballot and with your wallet to ensure governments and companies recognize, own and act on the threat plastic pollution poses to our oceans.
 Limit single-use plastics in your own daily life, and recycle where possible.
 You can make a difference in the plastic pollution problem right now.